Sheerness Dockyard: Eighteenth-century developments

-Sheerness Dockyard initially functioned as an extension to that at Chatham and it was overseen by Chatham's resident Commissioner for much of its early history.
-It was conceived primarily for the repair and maintenance of naval ships; with one small exception, no shipbuilding took place until 1691.
-Low quality housing, the poor water supply near the dockyard and a likelihood of contracting ague from the surrounding marshland all led to a lack of workers and caused construction delays.
+Construction of amenities in and around the dockyard continued into the eighteenth century.
 The first dry-dock was not completed until 1708; a second was added in 1720.
-Access to the two dry docks was by way of a tidal basin, tellingly known as the Mud Dock; there was a small shipbuilding slip to its north and an ordnance wharf to the south, with timber stores and a mast pond beyond.
+Access to the two dry docks was by way of a tidal basin, tellingly known as the Mud Dock; there was a small shipbuilding slip to its north and in c.1730 an ordnance wharf was added to the south, with timber stores and a mast pond beyond.

 The constricted area of land available to the dockyard caused problems for its operation and development.
 Several hulks were positioned on the foreshore close to the dockyard, initially to serve as breakwaters, but soon they served to accommodate both personnel and dockyard activities.
 The space between the hulks (and, as they began to rot, the hulks themselves) were progressively infilled with soil, with new hulks then being added as part of the process.
 In this way, the land occupied by the dockyard began to expand (as is clearly seen in a surviving model of the dockyard, created in 1774 and now in the National Maritime Museum) By this time two more dry docks had been added, and over the next ten years living conditions were substantially improved by the sinking of a well to provide drinking water (which had previously had to be ferried in).
-By 1800 the Dockyard filled all available space and in addition was making use of several buildings within the walls of the Garrison Fort.
+By 1800 the Dockyard filled all available space and in addition was continuing to make use of several buildings within the walls of the Garrison Fort.